abbas-rz/Stutra/README.md

 A modern, Apple-inspired student tracking application built for schools and classrooms.
 Track student attendance, activities, and add notes with a beautiful, easy-to-use interface.

+> 🎉 **Recently Updated!** This codebase has been completely refactored with comprehensive documentation, full test coverage, and production-ready deployment guides.
+See [REFACTORING_COMPLETE.md](./REFACTORING_COMPLETE.md) for details.

 ![Stutra Demo](https://via.placeholder.com/800x400/007AFF/FFFFFF?text=Stutra+Student+Tracker)

 ## ✨ What Can This App Do?